01Create a Trading Plan

 20Trust Yourself, Your Research and Your Practice

 New traders often get stuck in an endless search for more knowledge, reading one book after another, watching video after video and jumping from this guru to that guru.
 Realize that all this extra knowledge won't necessarily improve results.
 You only need to implement one strategy effectively to make a profit.
-Once you are are doing that, trust yourself; after all, it is your money.
+Once you are doing that, trust yourself; after all, it is your money.

 How to Become Amazing at Day Trading